sandover/sandover.github.io/content/index.md

 # strike valley studio :: consulting

-I’ve spent my career working every side of the software craft: conceptual invention, UI design, interaction design, frontline software engineering, software architecture and planning, management of software teams, product management, and product strategy.
+I’ve spent my career working every side of the software craft: invention, design, engineering, architecture, team leadership, product management, and strategy.

-Large language models are transforming this craft in two key ways.

-Firstly, software development accelerates.
-Software becomes cheaper to build and cheaper to change.
-Up until now, the high cost of software and the brittleness of software have been bottlenecks.
-Those bottlenecks will be removed.

-Secondly, we can now bake real intelligence **into** software.
-This redraws the map of what software can actually do -- it lets us create fundamentally new types of solutions.

-I started [Strike Valley Studio](https://www.strikevalley.studio) to help companies build for the future of software.
+AI tightens the loop between intent and execution.
+Capturing this advantage requires new approaches.
+I started [Strike Valley Studio](https://www.strikevalley.studio) to help companies build and adapt for this moment.

-If you want to:
-- build something new
-- build something quickly
-- help your product or engineering team adapt to the era of AI-driven software creation

-...reach out to me on [LinkedIn](https://www.linkedin.com/in/sandover).
+If you want to build AI-powered software, rewire workflows for AI, or help your team work differently — [reach out](https://www.linkedin.com/in/sandover).

 &nbsp;

 ## shipped work

+- [plasmite](https://github.com/sandover/plasmite) — interprocess communication via persistent, disk-backed message channels.
+Local IPC doesn't require a broker or a daemon.
+Zero-copy memory-mapped reads hit ~600k msg/sec while surviving crashes.
+Bindings for Rust, Python, Go, Node, and C.

+- [ergo](https://github.com/sandover/ergo) — a planning CLI for AI coding agents.
+Claude Code, Codex, and friends can use ergo to break work into epics and a task graph.
+Plans are stored as simple, append-only JSONL in your repo.
+Concurrency-safe, fast, and easy to adopt as a one-liner in AGENTS.md. [~25 stars on GitHub.](https://github.com/sandover/ergo/stargazers)

 - [superconnect](https://github.com/bitovi/superconnect) (*client project*) — AI-powered code generator tool to create [Figma Code Connect](https://developers.figma.com/docs/code-connect/) mappings.
-- [ergo](https://github.com/sandover/ergo) — a fast, minimal task planner tool for your coding agent to use.

 &nbsp;